serverless-nextjs/serverless-next.js/examples/basic-next-serverless-app/README.md

 Configure nextjs to use a CDN to host the static assets in the bucket:

-Replace _BUCKET_NAME_ with your own name.
+Replace _BUCKET_NAME_ with your own bucket name.
 Don't manually create the bucket, the plugin will do that for you.

 _next.config.js_